 M.A. in Cultural Studies and Critical Theory

-The MA serves as both a terminal degree that provides students with the critical skills in writing and argumentation that prepare them to work in a wide range of areas (education; social and cultural policy; arts programming; radio, television and film; journalism, publishing and editorial work; technical writing and new media design; public relations and corporate communications; etc.), and as preparation for further graduate work at the doctoral level.
+The MA in CSCT serves as both a terminal degree that provides students with the critical skills in writing and argumentation that prepare them to work in a wide range of areas (education; social and cultural policy; arts programming; radio, television and film; journalism, publishing and editorial work; technical writing and new media design; public relations and corporate communications; etc.), and as preparation for further graduate work at the doctoral level.
 All full-time MA candidates are offered a teaching assistantship so that they can gain some of the training and experience necessary for jobs in teaching.

 Admission to the program will be on a competitive basis and admission will be annually in September.
 The minimum requirement to be considered for admission is the completion of an Honours BA program (or equivalent) in a relevant discipline or disciplines with an overall average of B+ (usually A- or 80%) in at least 6 full courses or 12 half courses of the relevant discipline(s) beyond the first-year level.
 (Students with Hons.
 BSc and BFA degrees who have the necessary background in cultural studies and critical theory may also be considered.)
 In addition, applicants must provide a detailed statement of intent and two academic letters of reference.